 These side effects can range from milder symptoms to more serious and can affect individual users of Elleste Duet differently.

-If you are concerned about any of these effects (particularly if they feel severe, long-lasting or painful), then you should consult your doctor for further guidance.
+If you are concerned about any of these effects (particularly if they feel severe, long-lasting or painful), then you should consult your doctor or pharmacist for further guidance.

 To read customer reviews of Elleste Duet from real users, go to our Elleste Duet reviews page.